 ‘What are you looking for?
 Perhaps I may be of assistance.’

 He handed me back my passport.
 I watched him walk off before mimicking his words to The Boy.
 Just some technicalities.
 LOL.

 In the evening a work colleague invited me to dinner with members of the Space Generation Advisory Council.
 Stuffing my face with all-you-can-eat sushi, we talked about space, living in Leiden and life in the Netherlands in general.
 All-you-can-eat sushi is some next-level dining, let me tell you.
 The trick is trying to order just enough food because anything left over will be charged at a premium.
 This meant a group of us holding our bellies, trying to eat the final morsels, weary because we had too much food.
-First world problems indeed.
+Best first world problem ever.
 After two hours of food, The Boy and I excused ourselves, groaning, and went to walk it off down one of Leiden’s many canals.

 dutch clogs. of course.

 The next morning we got a bus to Katwijk, a coastal town northwest of Leiden with a seaside resort.
 It was a good thing I hadn’t swapped my scarf for a swimsuit because the beach was so cold and so unbelievably windy.
 We huddled together in the sand and watched dog walkers, horse riders, joggers and kitesurfers brave the less-than-optimal weather.
-We stopped for something warm on the way back to Leiden and I ordered a hot chocolate with whipped cream, all the wrong things for a person with a dairy intolerance.
-‘This is going to hurt later’, I said, licking my spoon.
-‘Then why are you drinking it?’
-The Boy asked in amusement.
-I replied ‘because it tastes so gooooooood.’

 shell art on someone’s house, katwijk